Free neutron decay

-A free neutron refers to a neutron that is not part of an atomic nucleus.
+A free neutron refers to a neutron that is not bound to an atomic nucleus.
 When embedded in a stable nuclide, neutrons have not been observed to decay.
-Free neutrons, however, decay with a mean lifetime of 877.75±0.50 s or 879.6±0.8 s (about 14 minutes and 37.75 seconds or 39.6 seconds, depending on the specific measurement technique).
-This corresponds to a half-life of 611±1 s (about 10 minutes, 11 seconds).
+Free neutrons decay with a mean lifetime of 878.4±0.5 s (nearly 15 minutes), which corresponds with a half-life of around 608 seconds.

-The free neutron decays primarily by beta decay, with small probability of other channels.
-Considering the most common decay and only the stable resultant products the process may be described:
+The free neutron decays via the weak interaction and may be called the simplest example of beta decay.
+The decay results in the stable resultant products of a proton, electron and an electron antineutrino.
+This is expressed as a decay equation: